 The Global Partner Programme - launched in 2009 to reward companies who exhibit at both Brand Licensing Europe and Licensing Expo.
 Global Partners are supported with up to 12 months of free publicity and networking opportunities.

-- License This! competition final - now in its sixth year the competition offers those with brand new creative concepts the opportunity to break into the global licensing industry.
+- License This! competition final - now in its seventh year the competition offers those with brand new creative concepts the opportunity to break into the global licensing industry.
 Finalists are judged on the last day of the show by a panel of leading experts in front of a live audience, all vying for the chance to win a stand at the following year’s show.